-BIOMONITOR III, BIOMONITOR IIIm
+BIOMONITOR III

-Navigation: [More] \rightarrow [BIOMONITOR III] or BIOMONITOR IIIm
+Navigation: More ightarrow BIOMONITOR III

-The functions and displays in the BIOMONITOR III or BIOMONITOR IIIm window are used for analysis purposes and are required for technical support.
+The functions and displays in the BIOMONITOR III window are used for analysis purposes and are required for technical support.

-[Device Data]
+Device Data

-• [Read out] starts the transmission of all device data to the programmer.
+• Read out starts the transmission of all device data to the programmer.
 You can then export the transmitted data, for instance, to a USB flash memory stick and forward it to BIOTRONIK.
 Only BIOTRONIK can evaluate the data.

-[Parameters]
+Parameters

 • The firmware and hardware ID are utilized under certain circumstances by BIOTRONIK staff when providing technical support.
 3 ProMRI